-In Term 2 the Year 10 students will engage in a Transition Day to learn about the new QCE system and the subject selection process.
-On this day, each Head of Faculty will provide information about the curriculum details and requirements of each senior subject.
+In Term 2 the Year 10 students will engage in Careers Week to learn about the new QCE system and the subject selection process.
+During this week, each Head of Faculty will provide information about the curriculum details and requirements of each senior subject.
 Students will have the opportunity to ask questions about the subjects they may be interested in pursuing next year.

-The School will conduct a Parent Information Evening on Monday 6 August.
+The School will conduct a Subject Selection Evening on Monday 5 August.
 This event will incorporate a Subject Expo where parents and students can speak with staff about subject offerings and a Careers Expo which includes displays from a range of tertiary institutions.

-Following the Information Evening, students will be required to select their subjects through the online process outlined below.
+Following the evening, students will be required to select their subjects through the online process outlined below.

-- 1. Students will be emailed with their Web Preferences Access Guide to be used when selecting 2019 subjects online.
+- Students will be emailed with their Web Preferences Access Guide to be used when selecting 2020 subjects online.
 Please note this is the only method through which subject preferences will be received. - 2.
 This instruction sheet will include an individual Student Access Code and Password.
 The Head of Year will also have a copy of each student's Access Code and Password. - 3.
-The girls will have three opportunities to change their preferences but the final selection must be completed by Friday 10 August 4.00pm.
+The girls will have three opportunities to change their preferences but the final selection must be completed by Friday 9 August 4.00pm.

-If there are any difficulties with the online process please contact Jodi Fisher-Grimshaw on 3862 0771.
+If there are any difficulties with the online process, please contact Kristie Govender on 3862 0771.